Winner of the W.W. Howells Book Prize from the American Anthropological Association and named one of the best science books of 2021 by Science News

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.

-Jeremy "Jerry" DeSilva is a paleoanthropologist, specializing in the locomotion of the first apes (hominoids) and early human ancestors (hominins).
-His particular anatomical expertise―the human foot and ankle―has contributed to our understanding of the origins and evolution of upright walking in the human lineage.
-He has studied wild chimpanzees in Western Uganda and early human fossils in throughout Eastern and South Africa.
+Jeremy “Jerry” DeSilva is a paleoanthropologist, specializing in the evolution of early human ancestors (hominins).
+He is part of a research team that discovered and described two ancient members of the human family tree―Australopithecus sediba and Homo naledi.
+He has studied wild chimpanzees in Western Uganda and digs for ancient human fossils at sites in Eastern and South Africa.
 From 1998-2003, Jerry worked as an educator at the Boston Museum of Science and continues to be passionate about science education.
 He is the author of the 2021 book First Steps: How Upright Walking Made Us Human.
-Jerry lives in Norwich, VT with his wife Erin and their twins Ben and Josie.
+Jerry lives in Norwich, Vermont, with his wife Erin and their twins Ben and Josie.

 Les informations fournies dans la section « A propos du livre » peuvent faire référence à une autre édition de ce titre.